• Skip to primary navigation

 • Melt remaining butter into the skillet and add onion and celery.
 Saute for 4 to 5 minutes or until onion and celery becomes translucent.
 Season with salt and pepper.
 Add figs and continue to sauté for 2 to 3 minutes.
 Stir in thyme and chives.

 • Remove mixture from heat and pour over bread cube mixture.
-Toss mixture together before pouring warm stock over the top.
+Toss mixture together.
+Then pour warm stock over the top.
 Fold mixture together until no dry spots remain and everything is well mixed.

 • Allow mixture to sit for about 6 to 8 minutes so any excess liquid can absorb into the mixture.
 Adjust seasonings.

-• Place mixture into a lightly greased 9”x13” baking dish and cover with foil.
+• Pour mixture into a 9”x13” baking dish and cover with foil.

-• Bake for 25 to 30 minutes, uncover and continue to bake for about 5 minutes.
+• Bake for 20 minutes, uncover and continue to bake for an additional 10 minutes.

-• Remove stuffing from the oven and allow mixture to cool for about 10 minutes before serving.
+• Remove stuffing from the oven and allow mixture to cool slightly before serving.

 NOTES